Trending Topics

 2. Acknowledge

 Relaying that you understand what a person is meaning or feeling helps by validating their emotions.
-Acknowledgement occurs when you legitimately understand the person’s anger.
+Acknowledgment occurs when you legitimately understand the person’s anger.
 You could then respond with, “Wow, I can see how something like that could cause some anger.”
 Or you might say, “If that happened to me, I might be angry too.”

 This confirms the legitimacy of the emotion, but not the behavior.
 You want the angry person to realize that being angry isn’t the problem; the problem is the way they’re choosing to act out those angry feelings.